 Love was like the trees that nobody came to look at.
 Love was mere chance; luck.
 Love was the way you would be forced to focus on one tree because the whole array of colors was too overwhelming for your senses.
 Love was the way you couldn’t focus on reading Nietzsche because that woman in the pink blouse to your right was telling her friend Carl about how her daughter Samantha had failed her Chemistry test.

-There were countless other trees, other people out there that you would never meet; the fact that you chose this one to pay attention to—to love—was meaningless and random and stupid.
+There were countless other trees, other people that you would never meet; the fact that you chose this one to pay attention to—to love—was meaningless and random and stupid.

 Love was like life, and life was like the shadows among the gaps in the trees of a forest that nobody came to look at.